MicrosoftDocs/azure-docs/articles/azure-monitor/alerts/itsmc-troubleshoot-overview.md

 * [Sync the connector](itsmc-resync-servicenow.md).
 * Check the [dashboard](itsmc-dashboard.md) and review the errors in the section for connector status.
 Then review the [common errors and their resolutions](itsmc-dashboard-errors.md)

-### Configuration Item is showing blank in incidents received from ServiceNow
+### Configuration Item is blank in incidents received from ServiceNow
-**Cause**: There can be several reasons for this symptom:
+**Cause**: There can be several reasons for this:
-* Only Log alerts supports configurtaion item, the alert can be from other type
+* Only Log alerts supports the configuration item but the alert is another type of alert
-* The search results must have column Computer or Resource in order to have the configuration item
+* To contain the configuration item, the search results must include the **Computer** or **Resource** column
-* The values in the configurtaion item fied does not match to an entry in the CMDB
+* The values in the configuration item field do not match an entry in the CMDB

 **Resolution**:
 * Check whether it is log alert - if not configuration item not supported